xxl4/me/source/_posts/IT-security-2024-09-24.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-**Key Points:**

-* HSBC has developed a new VPN tunnel that is resistant to post-quantum attacks.
-* The tunnel will be used to protect digital ledgers, such as those used for cryptocurrencies.
-* Post-quantum attacks are a serious threat to current encryption standards, and the new VPN tunnel is a significant step towards addressing this threat.

-**HSBC has developed a new VPN tunnel that is resistant to post-quantum attacks.** The tunnel will be used to protect digital ledgers, such as those used for cryptocurrencies.
-Post-quantum attacks are a serious threat to current encryption standards, and the new VPN tunnel is a significant step towards addressing this threat.

-**Current encryption standards, such as RSA and ECC, are based on the assumption that factoring large numbers is difficult.** However, quantum computers could potentially break these standards in a matter of hours.
-This would have a devastating impact on the security of digital ledgers, as well as other applications that rely on encryption.

-**The new VPN tunnel from HSBC uses a new type of encryption that is resistant to post-quantum attacks.** This encryption is based on the concept of lattice cryptography, which is believed to be secure even against quantum computers.

-**The new VPN tunnel is still in the early stages of development, but it represents a significant advance in the fight against post-quantum attacks.** HSBC plans to use the tunnel to protect its own digital ledgers, and it is also working to make the technology available to other organizations.

-**The development of post-quantum encryption is essential for the future of digital security.** HSBC's new VPN tunnel is a major step in this direction, and it is likely to be followed by other advancements in the coming years.
+HSBC Holdings plc, a global banking and financial services company, is exploring post-quantum cryptography (PQC) for securing digital ledgers.
+The bank has successfully tested a post-quantum virtual private network (VPN) tunnel to protect communications between two ledgers.

+**What is Post-Quantum Cryptography?**

+Post-quantum cryptography refers to cryptographic algorithms designed to resist attacks from quantum computers, which are significantly more powerful than classical computers.
+Quantum computers pose a threat to traditional cryptography, including widely used algorithms like RSA and elliptic curve cryptography.

+**HSBC's Post-Quantum VPN Tunnel**

+HSBC's post-quantum VPN tunnel leverages the Kyber algorithm, a PQC algorithm that has been standardized by the National Institute of Standards and Technology (NIST).
+Kyber is designed to be resistant to quantum attacks while maintaining the performance of classical cryptography.

+The VPN tunnel was established between two ledgers located in different geographical regions.
+The tunnel secures the communication channel between the ledgers, ensuring that data is protected from eavesdropping and tampering.

+**Benefits of Using PQC for Digital Ledgers**

+The use of PQC for digital ledgers offers several benefits, including:

+* **Enhanced Security:** PQC algorithms provide stronger encryption that is resistant to quantum attacks, reducing the risk of data breaches or unauthorized access.
+* **Future-Proofing:** By implementing PQC, HSBC is proactively addressing the potential threat of quantum computers, ensuring that its digital ledgers remain secure in the long term.
+* **Regulatory Compliance:** As quantum computing becomes more prevalent, regulations may require the use of PQC to protect sensitive data.
+HSBC's early adoption of PQC demonstrates compliance with emerging standards.

+**Next Steps**

+HSBC plans to continue testing and evaluating the post-quantum VPN tunnel before deploying it in a production environment.
+The bank is also exploring the integration of PQC into other aspects of its blockchain and distributed ledger technology (DLT) systems.

+The successful test of the post-quantum VPN tunnel is a significant milestone in the adoption of PQC for securing digital ledgers.
+It highlights HSBC's commitment to innovation and its efforts to protect customer data from emerging threats.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)

 Published: Wed, 18 Sep 2024 13:18:00 GMT

+**NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-**The National Cyber Security Centre (NCSC) has exposed a Chinese company as the operator of a malicious botnet that has been used to launch attacks against targets worldwide.**
+**London, 19 July 2021:** The National Cyber Security Centre (NCSC) has exposed a Chinese state-linked company responsible for running a vast botnet that carried out malicious cyberattacks worldwide, including against UK targets.

+The NCSC has attributed the malicious activity to APT41, a cyber threat group that has been operating since at least 2012.
+APT41 is known for its sophisticated and persistent cyberattacks, which target a range of organizations, including governments, businesses, and critical infrastructure.

-The botnet, known as Mirai, is a type of malware that infects internet-connected devices such as routers, webcams, and DVRs.
-Once infected, these devices can be controlled remotely by the botnet operator, who can use them to launch DDoS attacks, steal data, or spread other malware.
+The botnet, known as Mirai, is a powerful piece of malware that infects connected devices, such as routers and IoT devices, turning them into remote-controlled bots.
+Once infected, these devices can be used to launch a variety of attacks, including DDoS (Distributed Denial of Service) attacks, which can disrupt internet services and cause significant damage to businesses and organizations.

-The NCSC said that the company responsible for operating the Mirai botnet is called Hangzhou Xiongmai Technology.
-Xiongmai is a Chinese company that manufactures and sells a range of internet-connected devices, including surveillance cameras, IP cameras, and network video recorders.

-The NCSC said that it had been tracking Xiongmai's activities for several months and had identified the company as the operator of the Mirai botnet.
-The NCSC said that Xiongmai had been using the botnet to launch DDoS attacks against targets in the UK and other countries.
+The NCSC investigation found that APT41 had been using Mirai to launch DDoS attacks against a range of targets, including UK businesses and organizations.
+The attacks were designed to disrupt online services and cause financial and reputational damage.

-The NCSC said that it had shared its findings with law enforcement agencies in the UK and other countries.
-The NCSC said that it was working with these agencies to disrupt the Mirai botnet and to hold Xiongmai accountable for its actions.

-The NCSC said that the exposure of Xiongmai was a significant development in the fight against cybercrime.
-The NCSC said that it was committed to working with law enforcement agencies to disrupt malicious botnets and to hold those responsible for operating them accountable.
+In addition to DDoS attacks, the NCSC also found that APT41 was using Mirai to scan for vulnerable devices and steal sensitive information.
+The group targeted a range of devices, including routers, servers, and IoT devices, and stole data such as passwords, credit card numbers, and personal information.

-**The NCSC has also issued a warning to UK businesses and organizations about the Mirai botnet.
-The NCSC said that businesses and organizations should take steps to protect their devices from infection by Mirai and other types of malware.**
+The NCSC has taken action to disrupt APT41's activities, including sharing information with international partners and working with the UK telecommunications industry to block access to the botnet.
+The NCSC has also issued guidance to organizations on how to protect themselves from Mirai and other DDoS attacks.

-The NCSC said that businesses and organizations should:
+**NCSC Director of Operations, Paul Chichester, said:**

+"APT41 is a highly skilled and persistent threat.
+Their use of Mirai to launch DDoS attacks and steal sensitive information is a clear threat to UK businesses and organizations.
+The NCSC is working with our partners to disrupt APT41's activities and protect UK interests."

+**Advice for organizations**

+The NCSC advises organizations to take the following steps to protect themselves from Mirai and other DDoS attacks:

-* Keep their devices up to date with the latest security patches.
+* Ensure that all devices are patched and up-to-date with the latest security updates.
-* Use strong passwords and two-factor authentication.
-* Use a firewall to block unauthorized access to their networks.
+* Implement strong firewalls and intrusion detection systems to block unauthorized access to your network.
-* Monitor their networks for suspicious activity.
+* Monitor your network for suspicious activity and respond promptly to any incidents.

-The NCSC said that businesses and organizations should also be aware of the signs of a DDoS attack.
-The NCSC said that businesses and organizations should contact their internet service provider immediately if they suspect that they are under attack.
+* Consider using a DDoS mitigation service to protect your critical services.
+* Train your staff on the importance of cybersecurity and how to spot suspicious activity.

+For more information, please visit the NCSC website: https://www.ncsc.gov.uk/

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)